 The dentist is in complete control of the process throughout the in-office treatment, providing the option of termination at any time.
 Usually, color change results can be observed after a single visit.
 The high cost is a disadvantage, and patients usually desire to continue whitening at home.
 One study showed that 5 days of at-home whitening with 10% CP for 8 hours per day produces tooth-whitening results similar to one 1-hour in-office treatment with 25% HP.
 In addition, after the one in-office treatment, all patients wanted to continue to whiten their teeth at home.16

 At-Home with OTC Products

-Teeth can also be whitened at-home without professional supervision using over-the-counter (OTC) products.
+Teeth can also be whitened at-home without professional supervision using OTC products.
 OTC products include whitening strips, paint-on brushes, rinses, toothpastes, dental floss, and chewing gums.
 The main advantage of OTC products is their low cost.
 Do they all remove intrinsic stains?
 There is strong evidence supporting the effectiveness of whitening strips for removing intrinsic stains, while whitening toothpastes, gum, and floss are removal agents for superficial stains; rinses and paint-on brushes have some whitening effect, but it is without clinical relevance.17 It is necessary, however, for users to be careful with self-applied whitening products that contain peroxide, because they have the potential to produce oral irritation and tooth hypersensitivity.